nihal-ramaswamy/Teamdr/README.md

 # WT-Project

-An app used to find teammates losely based on how tinder works made using MERN stack as a part of the Web Technologies course (UE19CS204) at PES University.
+An app used to find teammates loosely based on how tinder works made using MERN stack as a part of the Web Technologies course (UE19CS204) at PES University.

 ## Contents